In addition, interested parties can directly see more information. This significantly increases the number of potential buyers.

 Use and characteristics of the Bavarian Warmblood

 Ideally, the Bavarian Warmblood should stand between 15.2 hands (62 inches/157 cm) and 16.2 hands (66 inches/168 cm) high.
-Like the majority of warmbloods bred for competing, coat colours tend to be solid and are often chestnut, bay and black, although no colour is disbarred.
+Like the majority of warmblooded horses bred for competing, coat colors tend to be solid and are often chestnut, bay and black, but no color is impossible.
 When riders buy a Bavarian Warmblood, its authenticity is confirmed by the crowned shield and letter “B” branded on the horse’s left thigh.
 First and foremost, the horses should be confident jumpers, both temperamentally and physically.
 They need to have scope and athleticism plus the right attitude.
 Those who breed and sell a Bavarian Warmblood actively select for these qualities, along with the horse’s inherent ability to “bascule” - the way it clears the fence in a clean arc.
 The gaits of this breed are rhythmic and the stride is long.